-The emergence of China’s e-commerce market inaugurated a new era of the country’s economy.
-In 2020, the added value of the digital economy accounted for more than 38 percent of the country’s GDP.
-In the same year, nearly a quarter of China’s physical goods retail sales were sold online, far above the global average of 18 percent.
-In 2021, China contributed to more than half of the world’s e-commerce retail sales, with the sales value surpassing the combined total of Europe and the United States.
-Today, China has the largest digital buyer population in the world, amounting to more than 780 million people.
+The emergence of China’s e-commerce market inaugurated a new era in the country’s economy.
+In 2021, the added value of the digital economy accounted for nearly 40 percent of the country’s GDP.
+More than a quarter of China’s physical goods retail sales were sold online, far above the global average of 18.8 percent.
+Furthermore, the e-commerce sector has created over 67 million jobs.

 B2C and C2C e-commerce in China

 Home to three of the five largest e-retailers globally, China recorded a year-on-year e-commerce retail sales growth of 14.1 percent amid the global coronavirus pandemic.
 Thanks to rapid internet adoption across China, today, the online shopping penetration rate has reached 80 percent.
 Along with the ever-increasing use and distribution of mobile devices, this also means that shopping on smartphones or tablets has become a new norm for Chinese internet users.
 The outbreak of the coronavirus pandemic since early 2020 has also reshaped the landscape of China’s e-retailing.
 Social restrictions and lockdown measures fueled the development of new online-to-offline retail businesses, such as quick commerce, online food delivery, and community group-buying services.
 In 2020, around one-fourth of China’s FMCG products were sold through online channels, while only four percent of fast-moving consumer goods were purchased online in the United States.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date